ideacrew/ideacrew-website/src/pages/about.md

     partner with organizations that align with our values and support causes close to our hearts.
 By actively engaging with these organizations, we strive to create a positive, lasting impact on the communities we serve.
+  button:
+    href: /philanthropy
+    text: Read more about philanthropy at IdeaCrew

 values:
   title: Our Values